 What is Green Building?
-And It’s Benefits & Cost?
+Benefits and Cost of Green Building

 What is a Green Building?

-Green building does not mean a building that’s green in colour or has many plantations in it.
-Green building or Sustainable Building simply refers to a structure that is environment friendly.
-Also, all the processes involved in construction of a Environmental building are economic, resource efficient and less hazardous for nature.
+A Green building does not mean a building that’s green in colour or has many plantations in it.
+A Green building or Sustainable Building simply refers to a structure that is environmentally friendly.
+Also, all the processes involved in the construction of an Environmental building are economic, resource-efficient and less hazardous for nature.

 An Efficient Green Building: